gordonpn/moodle-scraper/README.md

 # moodle-scraper

+## Motivation

+This project started because of an annoyance I had with having to check the Moodle website several times manually per day for each course I was taking to see if my profs uploaded something new.
+As well as sometimes profs would upload files with formats such as .docx or .pptx.
+I believe that .pdf is the most convenient format to distribute lectures, assignment sheets, etc.

 ## Description

 A Moodle scraper written for Concordia's Moodle.
 It may or may not work for other schools, but that remains untested and I have no intention of trying.
 Thus, I did not provide a way to configure the moodle website in the configuration file.

-This project started because of an annoyance I had with having to check the Moodle website several times manually per day for each course I was taking to see if my profs uploaded something new.

-Each time this script is run, it will download the PDF and PPT files into the root of where the .py file residing (unless defined otherwise) and neatly organize them in their respective directories named after the course name.
+Each time this script is ran, it will download the PDF and PPT files into the root of where this project is cloned (unless defined otherwise, more on that later) and neatly organize them in their respective directories named after the course name.
 It will also scrape any information that the prof wrote themselves on the Moodle page and neatly put that text in a .txt file.

+It will then convert the PowerPoint files to the .pdf format.

 ## Installation